Monthly tips are categorized by: To-Dos, What to Plant, or Pests and Diseases. Scroll through the list to see items in each category.

 If you have a lawn, be sure to water it as early in the morning as possible to avoid evaporation.
 This also helps reduce fungal diseases by giving grass time to dry out during the day.
 Poor watering practices are the main reason for dead and dying areas in lawns and a common source of urban runoff.

 Check lawns for weeds such as spurge, burr clover, and whatever happens to invade your neighborhood.
 When mowing in the summer, set the blade height as high as you are comfortable with—taller grass shades the soil, reducing evaporation and protecting valuable earthworms in the soil.
 Use the UC Guide to Healthy Lawns to learn more about mowing, irrigating, fertilizing, detaching and aerating.
-Better yet, take advantage of the County's Lawn Replacement Program!- May, June, July, August, September
+Better yet, take advantage of the County's Landscape Replacement Program!- May, June, July, August, September

 - Mulch - a Gardener's Best Friend